fortinetsolutions/AWS-CloudFormationTemplates/Templates/GuardDuty/5.6/README.md

 ---

 ## Lambda running within your VPCs
-If you use the other template which uses your VPC setting, then keep in mind that the subnets the Lambda function is set to initiate traffic from will need to provide reachability to your FortiGate IPs provided (private or public).
+If you use the main template named **aws-gd-processor_localVpcSettings.sam.template.yaml**, this uses your VPC setting so keep in mind that the subnets the Lambda function is set to initiate traffic from will need to provide reachability to your FortiGate IPs provided (private or public).
 Additionally if the Lambda environment variables are encrypted, either a VPC endpoint for KMS needs to be deployed within the same VPC or public internet access needs to be available for Lambda to interact with the KMS API.
+Below is a reference diagram showing this use case.

 ### Reference Diagram:
 ---